gauravkuwar/tuya_ha_python/README.md

 Firstly, there are lightbulbs and switches for Apple Homekit, but these are generally more expensive than Tuya or other IoT devices.

 Home Assistant can do this same thing, which is what I was initially using.
 However, it often broke, and you had to install the entire HASS OS on the raspberry pi, making it unusable for other purposes.
-Using docker, was also didn't work well for me.
+Using docker, also didn't work well for me.
 Overall, Home Assistant had too much unnecessary functionality, for this very simple use case.

 ## Setup